Frequently Asked Questions

 A new Lone Tree library branch by Douglas County Libraries opened in summer 2016.
 The 25,000 square foot contemporary building features community meeting spaces and an outdoor patio.

-The Charles Schwab campus opened in 2014, and is now home to more than 2,000 employees.
-This makes Schwab the largest private sector employer in Douglas County.
+The Charles Schwab campus opened in 2014, and the largest private sector employer in Douglas County.
 The beautiful campus features 650,000 square feet of LEED- certified office space, plus a modern retail branch building for their customers and a new conference center open to all for business meetings and convenings.

-In early 2019, Kiewit Corporation announced its plans to build a new regional office adjacent to the Sky Ridge Light Rail Station.
-The office will be the workplace for around 1,100 employees.
+In 2021, Kiewit Corporation opened a new regional office adjacent to the Sky Ridge Light Rail Station.
+The office will be the workplace for around 1,700 employees.

-Yes, there are two master community associations.
-The RidgeGate West Village Community Association covers all homes west of the Willow Creek corridor, and the RidgeGate Central Village Community Association covers areas to the east.
-Per the Community Charters, the Associations provide for a flexible system of standards and procedures for the development, expansion, administration, maintenance and preservation of the community.
-Within their structures are the basic services for CenturyLink’s fiber optic communication network to homes, financial management of the community including common area maintenance, monitoring the property for compliance, long range planning for the future replacement of capital assets, and management services for the daily operations of the community including the collection of assessments.
+Yes.
+Per the Community Charters, the Homeowners Associations provide for a flexible system of standards and procedures for the development, expansion, administration, maintenance and preservation of the community.
+Within their structures are the basic services for Lumen’s fiber optic communication network to homes, financial management of the community including common area maintenance, monitoring the property for compliance, long range planning for the future replacement of capital assets, and management services for the daily operations of the community including the collection of assessments.
+Association membership varies depending on where in you live in RidgeGate.
+Visit the City of Lone Tree’s Homeowners Associations page for details by neighborhood.

 Yes.
-Every homeowner within the RidgeGate West Village Community Association and RidgeGate Central Village Community Association will pay a base assessment rate.
-This fee covers all costs incurred for all owners in the community such as maintenance of the common areas, the base fee for the CenturyLink data (internet) connection and ISP to your home, insurance on the common areas, as well as costs incurred for the management of the community.
+Every homeowner within the Homeowners Association will pay a base assessment rate.
+This fee covers all costs incurred for all owners in the community such as maintenance of the common areas, the base fee for the Lumen data (internet) connection and ISP to your home, insurance on the common areas, as well as costs incurred for the management of the community.
 Depending on where you live, you may also pay an additional fee for services provided to a particular area, known as a “service area.”
+Visit the City of Lone Tree’s Homeowners Associations page for details by neighborhood.

 Good communication between the Board of Directors, the HOA Management Company, the Rampart Range Metropolitan District and of course, your neighbors all lead to building an outstanding community.
 Residents are invited to join the community conversation on Facebook, Twitter, and Instagram(@ridgegateco) and an active neighborhood social network on Nextdoor.com is in place.